Contents

 Marriage is the key to happiness – or at least that’s what she hears from nearly everyone around her.
 But Elizabeth has eyes as well as ears, and she can see from the evidence in her own home that marriage can also be a one-way ticket to unhappiness.

-Unfortunately, getting a job and supporting herself isn’t really an option for a pro per young lady in early 18th century England.
+per young lady in early 18th century England.
 Even if Elizabeth would rather flip burgers than marry Mr. Collins, wedding bells or penny-pinching old maidhood are pretty much the only games going for Elizabeth.
 What Elizabeth does do is to refuse to take that long walk down the aisle with any old guy who asks her, even if it means endangering her own future livelihood.
 Turning down Mr. Collins may seem like a no-brainer, but by rejecting him Elizabeth places her own judgment over social pressures to conform, and that was no easier to do in Austen’s time than it is today.

 Elizabeth is very brave on her marriage.
 She dares to say no to who she doesn’t like, which we can know from the part that she refused Mr. Collins proposals.
 She overcomes all obstacles—including their own personal failings—to find romantic happiness with Darcy.
 [8]Elizabeth must not only cope with a hopeless mother, a distant father, two badly behaved younger siblings, and several snobbish, antagonizing females, she must also overcome her own mistaken impressions of Darcy, which initially leads her to reject his proposals of marriage.
 Elizabeth's misunderstanding and prejudice to him are a reason, but a main one is the arrogance that she dislikes him.
 Without common thoughts and feelings between him and Elizabeth, the marriage can not have lofty ideals.
 However, Elizabeth must not only cope with a hopeless mother, a distant father, two badly behaved younger siblings, and several snobbish, antagonizing females, she must also overcome her own mistaken impressions of Darcy, which initially lead her to reject his proposals of marriage.
 Her charms are sufficient to keep him interested, fortunately, while she navigates familial and social turmoil.
 As she gradually comes to recognize the nobility of Darcy’s character, she realizes the error of her initial prejudice against him.
 Finally, she gets the happy marriage with him.